-Force Lua garbage collection with the collectgarbage function.
+Activate the Lua garbage collector with the collectgarbage function.

-#!/usr/bin/env tarantool
+#!/usr/bin/env tarantool collectgarbage('collect')

-collectgarbage('collect')

 $fiber\producer\and\consumer.lua$

 Start one fiber for producer and one fiber for consumer.
 Use fiber.channel() to exchange data and synchronize.
 One can tweak the channel size (ch\size in the program code) to control the number of simultaneous tasks waiting for processing.